Code-Institute-Submissions/badminton-scorer/README.md

 ### <ins>FUTURE ENHANCEMENTS</ins> ###
 - user will be able to select/input the number of games to play (Best of 1, Best of 3, Best of 5, etc).
 - user will be able to undo the last action made.
-In real time, badinton umpire rarely make mistakes on the badminton point system.
+In real time, badminton umpire rarely make mistakes on the badminton point system.
 - user will be able to pause the game to correct the score or switch players and/or server (Though in official badminton game, only the last action/score can be corrected if the umpire made a mistake)
 - user will be able to select different type of voice over (male, female, pitch, etc)
 - user will be able to print report of the game, including scores, tally sheets and possibly some metrics.